Adams County profile

 Learn about Adams County's unique labor market information and more.

-In August, the not seasonally adjusted monthly unemployment rate decreased from 5.6% to 4.1%.
-Total nonfarm employment increased by 80 jobs in Adams County from August 2024 to August 2025.
+In September, the not seasonally adjusted monthly unemployment rate decreased from 4.1% to 3.3%.
+Total nonfarm employment increased by 70 jobs from September 2024 to September 2025.

 Summary